-As is well known, in drafting Article 85(1) the authors of the Treaty were influenced by the concepts 'concerted actions', 'concerts of action' and 'concerted practices', 54 those concepts having originated in American case-law on the basis of Section 1 of the Sherman Act and notably the concept of 'conspiracy' contained therein.
+As is well known, in drafting Article 85(1) the authors of the Treaty were influenced concepts 'concerted by the actions', 'concerted of action' and 'concerts practices', 54 those concepts having originated in American case-law on the basis of Section 1 of the Sherman Act and notably the concept of 'conspiracy' contained therein.

-It is apparent from American case-law that anti-competitive effects are not necessary as a constituent element of 'conspiracy', just as no acts other than the conspiracy need be committed.
-55 component of 'conspiracy', which concerns conduct on the market.
+It is apparent from American case-law that anti-competitive effects are not necessary as a constituent element of 'conspiracy', just as no acts other than the conspiracy need be committed. $^{55}$